Code-Institute-Submissions/lucky-dog-ms1/README.md

 1. Open the [Project repository homepage](https://github.com/mosull20/lucky-dog-ms1).
 2. At the top right of the repository page, above the Settings button, click on the __Fork__ button.
-3. This will create a copy of this porject in your own Github account.
+3. This will create a copy of this project in your own Github account.

 If you wish to clone or download the project to work on locally, take the following steps: